 Join us at one of our public consultation events.
 We will also be visiting community venues across Dartford, Gravesham and Swanley.
 Below is a timetable of events for August and September.

-Public consultation events in September
+Public consultation events in August, September and October.

 - Online questionnaire